ilmarihytonen-hash/OPcalc/README.md

 OP Calc requires Python 3.10 or newer.

 Python 3.13 and Python 3.14 should work.
+If you don't have python installed on you computer you can install it from the microsoft store or from https://www.python.org/downloads/

-You also require sympy for the program to work and can be installed with the command bellow: pip install sympy
+You also require sympy for the program to work and can be installed with the instructions bellow:

+Run this in powershell that you can get my doing win + R and type in powershell and pressing enterin powershell type the command displayed bellow and press enter: pip install sympy

 Running of the program: